Possession (1981)

 Presentation:

-This is either one of the best or worst horror films you can watch with very few receptions in between.
+This is either one of the best or worst horror films you can watch with nothing in between.
 The cinematography is actually quite visceral with intimate handheld and dance-like choreography.
-The obsessive character movement fidgets, spins, rocks back and forth, turning lights on and off to provide a Safdiesque urgency and stress.
+The obsessive character movement has fidgeting, spinning, rocking back and forth, turning lights on and off to provide a Safdiesque intensity and stress.
 The color blue is also strikingly used to highlight one of the greatest horror performances in cinema.
 Itโs over-the-top performance art involving lots of screaming and convulsing.
-It may be too much for some, but the psychological trauma it ultimately inflicted on the actress should respectfully reveal how far she went.
-The story wonโt make much sense because it is a thematic metaphor art house film at its core.
+It may be too much for some, but itโs quite respectable how far she went, indicated by the psychological trauma it ultimately inflicted on the actress.
+The story wonโt be making much sense because it is a thematic metaphor art house film at its core, but you may enjoy it solely for the strange mood piece on divorce.

 Analysis:

 The final message is likely at the end of a divorce, two people change with the child drowning in the process.
-Itโs a dark turn and overly symbolic, instead focusing on capturing the emotional feel of toxic divorce rather than the plot line of it.
+Itโs a dark turn and overly symbolic, focusing on capturing the emotional feel of toxic divorce rather than the logic of it.

 Conclusion: